 Step 2: Improve Your Posture When You Walk

 I have an old photo of me running on the beach as a kid.
 It shows an obvious kyphosis a.k.a.
 Quasimodo gene going in my back.
-This weakness has been destroying my looks since then.
+This weakness has been destroying my looks since forever.

 Poor posture damages your appearance significantly.
 It makes you look weak and insecure.
 There are many pro bodybuilders with poor postures too, but their massive backs hide the issue somewhat.
 The natty does not have similar safety nets.
 If you slouch, people can see it.

 I wish I could tell you that poor posture can easily be fixed with back training, but it’s not so simple.
 Improving the strength of your spinal erectors, upper back and lats will certainly make it easier to stand tall but is not a panacea.
 It doesn’t take a lot of strength to stand tall anyway.
 The body is built to hold the position easily.
-You don’t have to deadlift 500 lbs to fix your posture because it’s all in your head.
+You don’t have to deadlift 500lbs to fix your posture because it’s all in your head.

 Unless there’s a medical condition preventing you from straightening your back, the main forces behind poor posture are self-hatred, lack of confidence and profound inability to understand that the people around your are not better than you.
-If you don’t start believing in yourself and reconstruct your pride, all the exercises in the world won’t be able to fix your posture because the problem is not muscular.
+If you don’t start believing in yourself and reconstruct your pride, all the exercises in the world won’t be able to correct your posture because the problem is not muscular.
 It’s your perception of this world that needs a fix.

 The best exercise for your posture is walking tall when you are outside regardless of your social status or state of success.
-I know it’s not that easy because I’ve been struggling with the same problem for years, but if you don’t fight back, your poor posture will eat you.
+I know it’s not easy because I’ve been struggling with the same problem for years, but if you don’t fight back, your poor posture will eat you.